MohiuddinSumon/manga-scraper/README.md

 - **Easy URL Input:** Simply paste the main manga page URL and the app handles the rest
 - **Smart Chapter Detection:** Automatically finds all available chapters using customizable regex patterns
-- **Selective Downloads:** Choose which specific chapters to download rather than getting everything
+- **Selective Downloads:** Choose which specific chapters to download or use "Download All" option
+- **Skip Existing Chapters:** Efficiently skip already downloaded chapters to resume interrupted downloads
 - **Organized Storage:** Content saved in a clean folder structure for easy access
-- **Built-in Browser:** View downloaded manga directly in the app with an easy-to-use image viewer
+- **Advanced Image Viewer:** View manga with keyboard navigation, zoom controls, and full-screen capability
 - **Rate Limiting:** Configurable delay between requests to be respectful to source websites
 - **Responsive UI:** Real-time progress tracking and status updates